deBubz/StudyNotes/y2s1/secfun/w08/week8notes.md

 ## Whatis Signature

 **Signatures** are used to bind an author to a document.
+Can be used to figgure out who is the author.
 Desireble props are

 - **Authentic** suffecient belief that the signer deliberatly signed the doc
 - **Unforgeable** Proof that only the signer could have signed the doc, no-one else